Radiographic Science (RS)

 RS-499 SENIOR CAPSTONE: IMAGING ETHICS 3.00 Credits

-RS 499 is a 4 credit course that explores professional ethics that must be maintained and adhered to in a diagnostic imaging department.
+RS 499 is a 3 credit course that explores professional ethics that must to maintained and adhered to in a diagnostic imaging department.
 Familiarity of professional and personal codes of ethics and understanding will be discovered through online discussion, case studies, and group work.
 This course prepares individuals to motivate health care professionals to function and operate their specific tasks at their best abilities and improve efficiency in health care facilities.
-Students will integrate theory and practice from the entire curriculum to explore ethical issues in Radiographic Science.
 Pre-requisite: Admittance into the Associate of Science Radiographic Science program and Junior standing or permission from the instructor.